amrbadran/flight-reservation-system/README.md

 ---

-### **Contributions**
-Feel free to fork the repository and submit pull requests for bug fixes, feature requests, or improvements.

----

 ### **Important Notes**
 - **Swagger UI** is hosted at `http://localhost:8081/swagger-ui.html`.
 - The **JWT authentication** is required for accessing the booking and search functionality.
 - Ensure **Docker** is set up and running before executing the project.

----

-This README serves as a comprehensive guide to set up and use the **Airport Ticket Booking System** project.
-Let me know if you need any further clarifications!